line/armeria/site/src/sphinx/advanced-spring-webflux-integration.rst

          */
         @Bean
         public ArmeriaClientConfigurator armeriaClientConfigurator(ClientFactory clientFactory) {
-            // Customize the client using the given HttpClientBuilder.
+            // Customize the client using the given AsyncHttpClientBuilder.
 For example: return builder -> {
                 // Use a circuit breaker for each remote host. final CircuitBreakerStrategy strategy = CircuitBreakerStrategy.onServerErrorStatus();